(2005 Dec blog post, with updates)

 He was so intent on winning, I guess he felt compelled to do the doping --- and then lie to cover it up.

-For any one wishing to follow up on this mess, here are some search links:
+For any one wishing to follow up on these topics, here are some WEB SEARCH links on keywords:

 To return to a previously visited web page location, click on the